emilwallner/Coloring-greyscale-images/README.md

 [![Run on FloydHub](https://static.floydhub.com/button/button.svg)](https://floydhub.com/run?template=https://github.com/floydhub/colornet-template)

 Click this button to open a [Workspace](https://blog.floydhub.com/workspaces/) on [FloydHub](https://www.floydhub.com/?utm_medium=readme&utm_source=colornet&utm_campaign=aug_2018) where you will find the same environment and dataset used for the *Full version*.
 You can also find the trained models for [Serving](https://github.com/floydhub/colornet-template#serve-an-interactive-web-page-for-your-own-model).

+Thanks to IBM for donating computing power through their PowerAI platform